CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 When migrating items, allow the owner to be changed if the actual owner does not exist or is disabled in the destination Google Workspace domain.
 WARNING: setting this option can cause the ownership of items to change, use only in specialized scenarios.

-Change Conditions: When enabled, items can change ownership if the owner does not exist in the destination.
-Not recommended unless advised by CloudM.
+Change Conditions: When enabled items can change ownership if the owner does not exist in the destination.
+Not recommended unless advised by CloudM Support.

 ### Batch Permissions <a name="dbatperm"></a>
 {: .no_toc }